asyrafduyshart/simple-node-rest/README.md

 # Node.js Simple Rest API
 This is Node.js simple API REST for make Article and Comment

+#### How to Run:
+1. npm install (to install all node_module)
+2. npm start / node server.js

-## These architectural techniques:
+#### These architectural techniques:
 1. Using Node.js
+2. Use simple MVC pattern and versioning
-2. Using Restify Library
+3. Using Restify Library

 License
 -------